lisp-mirror/clcon/doc/INSTALL.md

 ### Installation

 Choose good version of clcon.
-You can load trunk, but it is better to load latest tagged "release", e.g. 0.3.0.
+You can try trunk, but it is better to load latest tagged "release", e.g. 0.3.0.
 Note that online documentation usually describes trunk.
 To be sure that it matches software functionality, read not the online documentation, but documentation you have installed.

 Decide where you will locate clcon.
 You can put it just to local-projects directory, but you can also put it to a more convenient place and make a symlink to its directory at the local-projects dir with `ln -s`.
 The same goes to oduvanchik.